-Part 5 deals with the relationship of this bill with other legislation.
-It makes disclosure of government sector data by a government sector agency to the DAC or another government sector agency lawful for the purposes of any other Act or law that would otherwise operate to prohibit that disclosure.
-The bill does not apply to information considered to be "excluded information of an agency" specified in the schedule and information of a kind referred to in schedule 1 of the GIPA, or any personal or health data as defined in privacy legislation.
+Part 1 (5) deals with the relationship of this bill with other laws.
+This bill makes disclosure of government sector data by a government sector agency to the DAC or another government sector agency lawful for the purposes of any other Act or law that would otherwise operate to prohibit that disclosure.
+The bill does not apply to information considered to be "excluded information of an agency" specified in schedule 2, and information of a kind referred to in schedule 1 of the GIPAA, or any personal or health data as defined in privacy legislation.
 Part 2 of the bill relates to facilitating government sector data sharing.
-This includes voluntary data sharing with the DAC or between other government sector agencies, and data sharing with the DAC.
+This includes: voluntary data sharing with the DAC or between other government sector agencies, and data sharing with the DAC.

+This supports data analytics work to be carried out on the data to identify issues and solutions regarding government policy making, program management and service planning and delivery by government sector agencies.
+It enables related agencies, such as branches, offices and other agencies within or otherwise related to a government department, to develop better government policy making, program management and service planning and delivery by the agencies.
 If government sector data is shared under this section, the data provider and the data recipient must comply with all data sharing safeguards that are applicable to them in connection with the sharing.

 Part 2 (7) introduces the power for the Minister for Innovation and Better Regulation to direct a government sector agency in writing to provide specified government sector data that it controls to the DAC within 14 days or such other period specified in the direction if the Premier has advised the Minister that the data is required for the purpose of advancing a government policy.
 Part 2 (8) introduces the power for the Minister for Innovation and Better Regulation to direct a government sector agency in writing to provide the DAC with such information concerning the government sector data that it controls as the Minister may require so as to enable the DAC to determine the number and kinds of sets of data that the agency controls and the kind of information collected in those datasets.
 However, this power to direct does not extend to universities.

 Part 2 (9) sets out the data sharing safeguards for the purposes of this bill that are applicable to the sharing of government sector data under this bill with the DAC or between other government sector agencies.

-Privacy safeguards include: without limiting section 5 (2), a data provider and data recipient must ensure that health information or personal information contained in government sector data to be shared is not collected, used, disclosed, protected, kept, retained or disposed of otherwise than in compliance with the privacy legislation; if a data recipient that is provided with government sector data that contains health information or personal information becomes aware that the privacy legislation has been or is likely to have been contravened in relation to that information while in the recipient's control, the data recipient must, as soon as is practicable after becoming aware of it, inform the data provider of the contravention or likely contravention.
+Privacy safeguards include: without limiting section 5 (2), a data provider and data recipient must ensure that health information or personal information contained in government sector data to be shared is not collected, used, disclosed, protected, kept, retained or disposed of otherwise than in compliance with the privacy legislation.
+If a data recipient that is provided with government sector data that contains health information or personal information becomes aware that the privacy legislation has been, or is likely to have been, contravened in relation to that information while in the recipient's control, the data recipient must, as soon as is practicable after becoming aware of it, inform the data provider of the contravention or likely contravention.